 Twice a year, in the spring and fall, Montreal's 19 boroughs propose special waste management provisions to effectively dispose of dead leaves, broken branches, garden clippings, and weeds.

 Note that leftover food, table scraps, dirt, rocks, tree trunks, branches larger than 5 centimeters (2 inches) in diameter and animal litter do NOT count as green waste.

 Of particular interest to Montreal residents is not only when green waste pickups are scheduled in their respective neighborhoods, but how said waste is supposed to be packaged for disposal.

 Most boroughs are phasing out the use of green or orange plastic garbage bags for environmental reasons, prefer locals use reusable or paper/cardboard containment options.
 Some boroughs, like Plateau Mont-Royal, authorize the use of clear plastic bags as an alternative.
 Call 311 to check how your neighborhood handles green waste.
 The following boroughs have already outright forbid the use of plastic bags as containment for green waste:

 Contrary to popular belief, residents and business owners are not supposed to push dead leaves onto the curb for pickup as that increases the probability that nearby sewers clog up.
 "Offenders" risk getting fined $60 to $2,000 if caught in the act.
 Rather, locals are instructed to package fallen leaves in:

-Another note: weeds, hedge clippings and small branches bundled with rope (maximum length 1 metre (3.28 feet), maximum diameter 5 centimetres (2 inches)) can also be added to the same containers as dead leaves except for in Outremont and St. Léonard, whose administrations ask residents and business owners to separate leaves from other forms of green waste (weeds, hedge clippings, garden clippings, branches, etc.) as both boroughs pick these up on different days.
+Another note: Weeds, hedge clippings, and small branches bundled with rope (maximum length 1 metre (3.28 feet), maximum diameter 5 centimeters (2 inches) can also be added to the same containers as dead leaves except for in Outremont and St. Léonard, whose administrations ask residents and business owners to separate leaves from other forms of green waste (weeds, hedge clippings, garden clippings, branches, etc.) as both boroughs pick these up on different days.